johnshearing/deep_avatar/README.md

 </p>
 <br>
 The a.i. does not give us a direct answer yet because it is acting in an advisory capacity as most LLMs are trained to do.<br>
-The goal is to use this LightRAG to collect training data for training a deep avatar of Charles which will have an opinion of its own on the matter.<br>
+The goal is to use LightRAG to collect and manage training data that we will use to create a deep avatar of Charles Hoskinson which will have an opinion of its own on how to vote.<br>
 Of course the Hydrogen Sonata is a science fiction fantasy, but the Cardano protocol and its community are very real.<br>
 So imagine how helpful a deep avatar of Charles might be when advising on Cardano governance decisions.<br>
 <br>